 The late Robert Palmer has been in the industry since the 60s, but he saw big success in the 80s.
 He was one of those blue-eyed soul singers whose music videos usually featured a group of women who look and dressed alike to imitate the art style of Patrick Nagel.
 I Didn’t Mean To Turn You On isn’t a good representation of this dude because it’s bad.
 This is a cover to the Cherelle song of the same name, which was a song about a girl on a date with a guy who wants to zooma-zoom-zoom and boom-boom, but she’s not in the mood and rejects his advances.
 Robert Palmer took that song and switched the genders so that it’s about a guy rejecting the advances of a woman who wants her bagel creamed.
 It doesn’t really work here because Robert Palmer comes off less annoyed and more smug because he thinks he’s above taking advantage of the fact that a woman wants to have sex with him.
-It’s not his best vocal performances, either.
+It’s not one of his best vocal performances, either.
 Another thing that makes this cover inferior is the instrumentation.
 Like the original, it’s drenched in the 80s, but the synths are colorless and the percussion feel stiff, sucking out any sense of energy.
 In terms of cover songs, this is a bad one.

 I still believe that Starship’s We Built This City isn’t the worst song ever as it was hyped up to be.
 Sure, it’s not good, but I’ve heard worse.
 And this brings us to Sara, a cheesy, schmaltzy soft rock ballad.
 Say what you will about We Built This City, at least it’s upbeat, not like this sludgy dreck.
 Electric piano, cannon-shot drums, synthesizers, bad guitar riffs and a guitar solo make up the composition of the instrumentation and makes up most soft rock ballads of the time.
 And we have the lead singer breaking up with a girl named Sara because they can’t make it work.
 You can’t really dedicate this song to anyone unless their name is actually Sara, but even if there is a Sara, how would they feel hearing this whiny, dickless song being dedicated to them?
 My guess is not that well.